Pax Mangudadatu: Political career

 On May 14, 2007, he was elected as representative of the first district of the province over his rival Angelo Montilla.
-Again, he made history for being the first representative of the first district of the province; While his son, Rep. Suharto Mangudadatu, succeeded him as provincial governor.
+Again, he made history for being the first representative of the first district of the province; While his son, Suharto Mangudadatu, succeeded him as provincial governor.

 He decided to forego re-election in the 2010 elections to make a run for the gubernatorial post of the Autonomous Region in Muslim Mindanao (ARMM) but withdrew his plans after ARMM election was reset by Congress to go with the 2013 local and national mid-term elections.